How to File a Small Claims Case in Richmond, CA

 Small Claims Court in Contra Costa County

-Small claims court in California allows individuals and small businesses to resolve disputes involving limited amounts of money without a lawyer.
+Small claims court in California allows individuals and small businesses to resolve money disputes without an attorney — and it's one of the most accessible parts of the state's civil court system.
 For Richmond residents, small claims cases are filed with the Contra Costa County Superior Court.
-The main courthouse handling small claims is located at 725 Court Street in Martinez.
-There is also a Richmond branch courthouse at 1025 Escobar Street that handles some small claims matters — contact the court to confirm which location handles your specific case.
+The main courthouse is located at 725 Court Street in Martinez, CA. There is also a Richmond branch courthouse at 1025 Escobar Street that handles some civil and small claims matters — contact the court clerk to confirm which location handles your specific case type before you drive out.

 Small Claims Filing Limits in California